Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 ## Prerequisites
-{% capture lowerThan6103 %}If your cluster runs a version of Qumulo Core lower than 6.1.0.3, you must run the {% include qq.html command="multitenancy_enable" %} to enable multitenancy for your cluster.{% endcapture %}
+{% capture lowerThan6103 %}If your cluster runs a version of Qumulo Core lower than 6.1.0.3, you must run the `qq multitenancy_enable` command to enable multitenancy for your cluster.{% endcapture %}
 {% include important.html content=lowerThan6103 %}

 To manage network multitenancy and tenants, your user must have membership in a Qumulo role with the following privileges.